Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Request a in-house Course: Preliminary request (no obligation)

-Mental Health First Aid Standard In Person/Blended - (2 hours of pre-work plus 1 day in-person)(by request only)
+Mental Health First Aid Standard In Person/Blended - (2 hours of pre-work plus 1 day in-person)

 The Mental Health First Aid (MHFA) training course was developed by the Mental Health Commission of Canada to help people provide initial support to someone who may be developing a mental health problem or experiencing a mental health crisis.
 MHFA teaches mental health first aid skills.
 The course does not train people to be therapists, counselors, or mental health professionals.
 The philosophy behind MHFA is that a mental health crisis, such as suicidal and self-harming actions, may be avoided through early intervention.
 If a crisis does arise, an MHFA trained person in the workplace can take action that may reduce the harm that could result.
 Just as physical first aid is administered to an injured person before medical treatment can be obtained, MHFA is given until appropriate treatment is found or until the crisis is resolved.